 Our Action Research Community (ARC)

-STAR Action Research Community (ARC) is led by professors of action research from six nations.
+STAR Action Research Community (ARC) is led by professors of action research from eight nations.
 These professors, who teach action research courses, have met between ARNA conferences over the last few years to think about strategies, issues, and resources to support the teaching action research.
 In the spirit of action research we continue to evolve.

 Within a distributed leadership framework and Learning Circle approach organized by Margaret Riel in 2017, the STAR community has developed through a series of phases.